SGS College | Be Outstanding

 Non-levy Employer Guide

-The easiest and quickest processes is to set up an account, then link to SGS as a training provider and give SGS permission to reserve funds on your behalf.
+The easiest and quickest process is to set up an account, then link to SGS as a training provider and give SGS permission to reserve funds on your behalf.

 Click the boxes below to see more info!